Why We Love It

 Using scientific research, animal scientists are capable of increasing overall food production.
 Because food production needs to increase to support a growing world population, the demand for animal scientists is expected to grow in the coming decade.

 Food scientists can work for a number of employers in various industries.
 Some work in research for engineering companies, food production companies, colleges, or government agencies.
 Others may be self-employed or work for non-profit animal rights organizations or in law enforcement.

-Can I Become an Animal Scientist?
+How To Become an Animal Scientist

 Animal Scientist Salary Data

 We’ve provided you the following to learn more about this career.
 The salary and growth data on this page comes from recently published Bureau of Labor Statistics data while the recommendations and editorial content are based on our research.